PumpkingPi/mcrcon/README.md

 * MAIL:           tiiffi+mcrcon at gmail
 * ISSUES:         https://github.com/Tiiffi/mcrcon/issues/

+> [!TIP]
-When reporting issues, please provide the following information:
+>When reporting issues, please provide the following information:
+>

-- Version of mcrcon: Please specify the precise version number
+>- Version of mcrcon: Please specify the precise version number
-- Game: Indicate the specific game server you're using (e.g., Minecraft, Valve Source Engine game, ARK, ...)
+>- Game: Indicate the specific game server you're using (e.g., Minecraft, Valve Source Engine game, ARK, ...)
-- Server version: Provide the exact version of the game server
+>- Server version: Provide the exact version of the game server
-- Mods and Extensions: List all mods and extensions used, including their versions
+>- Mods and Extensions: List all mods and extensions used, including their versions
-- Issue Description: Clearly describe the problem you're encountering and the expected behavior.
+>- Issue Description: Clearly describe the problem you're encountering and the expected behavior.
-- Steps to reproduce
+>- Steps to reproduce
+>

-If you're tech-savvy, consider providing a packet capture file (PCAP).
+>If you're tech-savvy, consider providing a packet capture file (PCAP).
 Remember to use a fake password.

 ---